dirkkadijk/analyse-and-wrangle-WeRateDogs-data/README.md

 The goal of this project is to wrangle the WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 The challenge lies in the fact that the Twitter archive is great, but it only contains very basic tweet information that comes in JSON format.
 I needed to gather, assess and clean the Twitter data for a worthy analysis and visualization.

+## What are the input and output files of the project?

+* inputfiles: see url's in Origin of data sources section above:
+  - `twitter_archive_enhanced.csv` file with basic data of the WeRateDogs tweeets
+  - `image_predictons.tsv` file with dog breed predictions of neural network
+* `wrangle_act v1.0_DIRK.ipynb` : this is the extensive notebook with all details about the data gathering, wrangling and cleaning
+* output file with the wrangled data of this data wrangling/cleaning exercise of the former bullit:
+  - twitter_overal_table pandas dataframe saved in the `twitter_archive_master.csv` file
+  - twitter_overal_table pandas dataframe is also saved in the `bestofrt.db database` file
+* the `wrangle_report_DIRK_KADIJK.ipynb` file of this report which describes the wrangling/cleaning efforts and outputs
+* the `act_report_DIRK_KADIJK.ipynb` file which communicates the insight and visualizations produced from the wrangled data

 ## Origin of Data sources